emad-elsaid/emad-elsaid.github.io/Home.md

 ![Islamic Art Museum, Berlin](/public/84c77bc3ef2cfb5eaa20e77479b981717e889c7a9dde42a66beccbca5eba6603.jpg)

 Hi, I'm **Emad Elsaid** (Arabic: **عماد السعيد**, IPA: **[ʕaˈmaːd ɪlˈsaʕiːd]**) .
-This is my :sunflower:  [digital garden](https://github.com/MaggieAppleton/digital-gardeners).
+Welcome to my :sunflower:  [digital garden](https://github.com/MaggieAppleton/digital-gardeners).
 It's a public space.
 It includes notes, ideas, and experiments usually decorated with a photo I captured in my everyday life.
 Anything I'm involved in will be part of this garden.

 I'm a [software engineer](</Why I became a software developer>) backend focused.
 I mainly use #Ruby and #Go.